 The Himalayan mountain kingdom of Bhutan offers pristine hiking trails, along with ancient Buddhist temples, unique wildlife and luxury hotels.
 You can join a small group tour or design your own tailor-made private holiday.

 * Did you know you can save up to 40% on holiday prices?
 See all the latest deals.We publish new deals most weeks and you can get them delivered to your inbox by entering your email address below.

 By Annabelle Thorpe, Editor of 101 Short Breaks

-If the phrase ‘walking holiday’ conjours up images of sandal-wearing septuagenarians and Radio 4 quizzes of an evening, it’s time to think again.
-These days, a walking holiday can mean anything from a couple of days tootling around the Isle of Wight, to a ten day hike across the Sahara Desert, complete with Berber guides and wild camping.
+If the phrase ‘walking holiday’ conjures up images of sandal-wearing septuagenarians and Radio 4 quizzes of an evening, it’s time to think again.
+These days, a walking holiday can mean anything from a couple of days tootling around the Isle of Wight, to a ten-day hike across the Sahara Desert, complete with Berber guides and wild camping.

 You can hike up mountains or potter across marshes, carry your own kit and camp out, or have it transported by van between luxury hotels.
 A walking holiday is one of the most companionable ways to spend a few days with friends – and offers a uniquely-paced insight into whichever country you visit.